chemistzombie/chemistzombie.github.io/_posts/2025-08-16-signora-analysis-2.md

 ---
 layout: default
-title: "Signora analysis part 2: Figuring out their original intent on what to do with her"
+title: "Signora analysis part 2: Was Signora ever meant to be playable?
+An investigation into Genshin's beta assets"
-description: "In this post, I analyze the intent of adding Signora into the game as the first Harbinger the player encountered and why they would decide to kill her so early.
-Could this have been planned all along since the beginning?"
+description: "This analysis dives deep into Genshin Impact's closed beta files to answer a burning question: Was Signora's shocking death a last-minute decision or part of the developers' plan all along?"
-image: /images/signora/cover.jpg
+image: /images/signora/cover_cbt3.jpg
 ---
 This will be a brief article before I post another analysis of the lack of Signora's return in 5.8 and why I still believe she will return in the full release of Mare Jivari or Snezhnaya.